 Bluebirds like open spaces with a few trees around but not heavily wooded areas.
 They love to have dead trees available so they can nest in holes and perch on the branches to look for food.
 Bluebirds mostly eat bugs and berries so having wild shrubs and grasses around makes for ideal habitat.

 It’s also good to offer them a birdbath if you can.
-It provides them with a source of water and a place to splash around in the heat of the day.
+It provides them with a source of drinking water and a place to splash around in the heat of the day.
 If you live near a pond or other water source even better.
+Even though we live on the Clark Fork River our birdbath is often occupied.

 The Three Types of Bluebirds